Priory School is closed until further notice.

 Key Worker and Vulnerable Children provision will commence on Thursday 7th January.
 This facility is FULL – but please contact the school if you are in urgent need of childcare and you are a critical worker.
 We will always try to help.
 Please also contact the school if you have reached a crisis point.

 Remote learning provision will commence daily from Wednesday 6th January.
 For your child to gain the most from our learning programme, they need daily access to Google Suite (Google Classroom and Google Meet).
 Please contact the school if you having difficulty with this e.g. no laptop.

-The coronavirus pandemic is not over and infection rates continue to rise.
 The school is required to follow the latest Government guidance, based on Public Health England advice: https://www.gov.uk/government/publications/actions-for-schools-during-the-coronavirus-outbreak/guidance-for-full-opening-schools

 The Government guidance outlines 7 main measures that schools must adopt in order to mitigate the spread of coronavirus:

 - Systems to ensure children, staff and parents who are ill stay at home

 - Robust hand and respiratory hygiene

 - Face coverings.
 At the Priory School this means all adults wear face coverings in communal spaces, including those collecting and picking up pupils.